SimonYip22/Time-Series-ICU-Patient-Deterioration-Predictor/notes.md

   - In small, low-variance datasets like this one (n = 15 patients), classical models often outperform deep learning architectures due to differences in **inductive bias** and **data efficiency**.
   - **Inductive Bias** is the set of built-in assumptions a model makes about data structure and how it behaves.
     - **LightGBM** has a **strong inductive bias**:
-      - It assumes that input–output relationships can be described through **threshold-based decision splits** (e.g., “NEWS2 > 5 increases deterioration risk”).
+      - LightGBM’s bias stems from its **decision-tree structure**, which learns patterns through **if–then splits (threshold-based decision splits)**, e.g.:
+        - If NEWS2 > 5 → higher deterioration risk
+        - If age > 80 and HR > 110 → high risk
+      - This threshold-based reasoning mirrors clinical thinking, where risk is defined by interpretable cut-points rather than continuous temporal trends.
-      - This assumption fits clinical tabular data extremely well, allowing robust learning even from very small samples.
+      - As a result, LightGBM is naturally suited for **static, tabular, rule-based risk prediction**, allowing robust learning even from very small samples.
       - The model’s hierarchical structure and decision rules act as built-in **regularisers**, preventing overfitting when data are sparse or noisy.
     - **TCN**, by contrast, has a **weak inductive bias**:
-      - It assumes very little about the data’s structure and instead tries to learn all dependencies directly from raw sequential input.
+      - It assumes very little about the data’s structure, and makes almost no prior assumptions about how features relate.
+      - Instead, it learns dependencies directly from raw temporal sequences through **1D convolutions**, detecting evolving patterns over time.
-      - This flexibility allows powerful pattern recognition in large datasets but makes the model highly **data-hungry** → it needs thousands of sequences to generalise effectively.
+      - This flexibility allows powerful pattern recognition in large datasets but makes the model highly **data-hungry** → it needs extensive, diverse sequences to learn stable patterns to generalise effectively.
-      - With limited data, the TCN’s convolutional filters cannot reliably distinguish signal from noise, resulting in unstable temporal representations and degraded performance.
+      - With limited data, the TCN’s convolutional filters cannot reliably distinguish signal from noise, producing **unstable and poorly generalisable** temporal representations.
   - **Data Efficiency**
     - **LightGBM** is highly **data-efficient**:
       - It generalises well even in small datasets because its structure and learning process rely on simple, interpretable transformations of tabular features.